dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

    still work; just remember to keep the html file named with an `.html.leex` extension so the LiveView rendering engine kicks in.

 **Remember that you can create shared Views**.
-Alternatively to above, if your helpers are used across multiple views and generic, you can create a plain module that encapsulates your HTML helpers.
-I usually call mine `ComponentView` and use it inside my any of my templates, for example:
+Alternatively, if your helpers are used across multiple views and are generic, you can create a plain module that encapsulates your HTML helpers.
+I usually call mine `ComponentView` and use it inside any of my templates, for example:
 `Component.primary_button("My Link", to: "yadayada")`.

 **If you want to use a regular View, but co-locate the template to the LiveView module**,